 Originally developed as a resource for encouraging social interaction, this guide contains many creative ideas that can be enjoyed by families at home and in the garden.
 NB: Please use the activity ideas within your own household only and continue to observe the government’s advice on social distancing.

 We're working to ensure that children and young people with VI continue to receive the specialist education and habilitation support they need during the coronavirus pandemic.

 We know now that exams in all UK nations will not be taking place this summer.
-The replacement assessments in England have not yet been decided but we are working with Ofqual and the DfE to ensure the needs of students with VI are not overlooked at this time.
+We are working with Ofqual and the DfE to ensure the needs of students with VI are not overlooked at this time.

 We are continuing our offer of virtual training this term and have details of what’s on offer and how to sign up.

 We have information for education professionals regarding coronavirus and the delivery of education and specialist support.